If the home of your dreams costs more than about a half-million dollars, you’ll need to take out what is known as a jumbo loan.

 Disclaimer: In light of the current health crisis, many lenders have been regularly updating their terms and requirements.
 While the information provided here was up to date and accurate at the time of publication, it may have changed in the interim.
 We will continue to update this article as needed, but we urge readers to check with lenders for the latest information regarding loan specifics.

-Best Jumbo Mortgage Lenders of 2020
+Best Jumbo Mortgage Lenders

 Chase Home Lending: Best for Traditional Banking